-Obtaining system hardware information is not a difficult task for Linux users when using the graphical user interface ‘GUI’, but it can be a complicated task for Linux users using the command line interface ‘CLI’.
+Getting Linux system hardware information is not a difficult task for Linux users when using the graphical user interface ‘GUI’, but it can be a complicated task for Linux users using the command line interface ‘CLI’.

-There are numerous tools available in Linux, to locate system hardware information, but we will show you how to check hardware manufacturer name, system model and serial number using the following four commands.
+There are many tools available in Linux to find computer hardware information, but in this article, we will only show you how to check the hardware manufacturer name, system model and serial number using the following four commands.

-We all understand the importance of having this information while reaching out to hardware vendor & this article covers best four commands, that can ease the process & help users for tracking the data faster.
+We all understand the importance of having this information when approaching a hardware vendor.
+This article covers the best four commands that will simplify the process and help users recover the information quickly.

 Dmidecode is a tool that reads computer’s DMI table contents and display’s system hardware information in a human-readable format.

 The DMI table accommodates the details of system’s hardware components, along with other useful information such as, serial number, Manufacturer information, Release Date, and BIOS revision, etc.

 'system' switch to view the system manufacturer information, as shown below:

 # dmidecode -t system